 The investigation does not end there.
-Detectives assist the State Attorney by conducting follow-up investigations; maintain contact with witnesses and assist with the preparation of the trial.
-In some cases, the investigators will be called upon to testify at the ensueing trial.
+Detectives work closely with the Miami-Dade State Attorney’s Office by conducting follow-up investigations; maintain contact with witnesses, and assist with the preparation of the trial.
+They are essential to the investigative and prosecutorial process.
+In some cases, the investigators will be called upon to testify at a resulting trial.

-When an investigator runs out of leads the case remains open until new leads are discovered.
-In some cases new leads are not discovered for several years.
+When an investigator runs out of leads, the case remains open until new leads are discovered.
+In some cases, new leads are not discovered for several years.
 These leads are assigned to the Cold Case Squad.
 The Cold Case Squad is tasked with investigating new leads on cases that may be several years old.
-This is difficult because they must locate witnesses whose memory of the crime may be less than fresh.
+This is difficult because they must relocate witnesses whose memory of the crime may not be vivid.

 The Homicide Unit does not only investigate murders.
-Investigators respond to suicides, accidental deaths, unclassified, arson related, and natural deaths in which the victim has no attending physician.
-Additionally, they investigate all assault and battery cases.
+Investigators also respond to suicides, accidental deaths, unclassified, arson-related, and natural deaths in which the victim has no attending physician.